bobaekang/r-module-trick/README.md

 In essense, `import_module()` is a thin wrapper over `source()` but with the following convenience features:

-* Setting `attached = TRUE` (default) will automatically attach the module to the search path.
-Alternatively, `attached = FALSE` will automatically create an R object in the global environment.
+* Setting `attach = TRUE` (default) will automatically attach the module to the search path.
+Alternatively, `attach = FALSE` will automatically create an R object in the global environment.
 * If `name` is missing (default), `import_module()` will use the R file name as the module name when attaching it to the search path or creating an object in the global environment.
 If `name` is provided, its value will be used.

 Please use the documentation for quick reference.